People may have weak muscles, lose sensation in particular areas of the body, or become unable to control bowel and bladder function.

 Other treatments, such as chemotherapy, may be used depending on the type of cancer.

 Recovery generally depends on how quickly treatment begins and how much damage was done.
-Removal of meningiomas, neurofibromas, and some other primary spinal cord tumors may result in a cure.
+Removal of meningiomas, neurofibromas, and some other primary spinal tumors may result in a cure.
 If a tumor has distinct borders and has not spread from elsewhere in the body, removing it causes symptoms to resolve in about half of people.

 Drugs Mentioned In This Article